 Types of backups

 If you still don't know what is an incremental backup, and the differences with other types, basically stick with this:

-- Complete: all files that may be in a drive or directory are copied.
+- Logistics: all files that may be in a drive or directory are copied.

 - Incremental- Will only copy files that have been modified after a previous full or differential backup.
 To do this, it compares the modification dates of the source files and those of the previous copy and if there are differences, the software will make the decision to copy only those that have been modified.
 The good thing about this copy is that it is not as heavy as the full one and allows you to update only what you are interested in.

 - Differential: it is something in between full and incremental.
 That is, it will copy both files that have been created new and those that have been modified.